thesharmaa/My-DevOps-Journey/Day-14/mini-task.md

 ---

----

 # Reflection

 ## Which command gives you the fastest signal when something is broken?

-ping gives the fastest signal to quickly check basic network connectivity, latency, and packet loss.
+`ping` gives the fastest signal to quickly check basic network connectivity, latency, and packet loss.

 ---

 ## What layer (OSI/TCP-IP) would you inspect next if DNS fails?
 If HTTP 500 shows up?

 If DNS fails:

 - Application Layer (DNS)
 - Then Transport Layer (UDP/TCP port 53)
 - Then Internet Layer/IP connectivity

 If HTTP 500 shows up:

 - Application Layer
 - Check web server logs, backend application, database connectivity, and server status